top of page

 President

-Lejla Šehić Relić (born 1971) founder and managing director of Volunteer Centre Osijek, committed civil society leader and activist since 2003, expert for the development of volunteerism and community development programs, mentor for the implementation of quality insurance system for non-profit organizations, trainer and consultant for organizational development and development of quality volunteer programs in non-profit organizations.
-Lejla holds university degree in public administration.
+Lejla (born 1971) founder and managing director of Volunteer Centre Osijek, committed civil society leader and activist since 2003, expert for the development of volunteerism and community development programs, mentor for the implementation of quality insurance system for non-profit organisations, trainer and consultant for organisational development and development of quality volunteer programs in non-profit organisations.
+Lejla holds a university degree in public administration.
 For the past 10 years she has been active in the development of public policy in favour to civil society and volunteerism in Croatia.
 In the period 2012- 2014 Lejla was president of the Croatian National Council for the development of volunteerism.
 She is the co-author of several publications on volunteering, civil society and conflict management.
-Lejla was elected as President on 2019 for 4 years.

 George Thomson